-In this section, we seek the most powerful MX CI test against a point alternative.
-To accomplish this, we observe that any (marginally) level $\alpha$ test must also have level $\alpha$ conditionally on $\sry, \srz$ (Section~\ref{sec:reduction-by-conditioning}).
+In this section, we seek the most powerful CRT against a point alternative.
+To accomplish this, we make the observation---implicit in earlier works---that the CRT is valid not just unconditionally but also conditionally on $\sry, \srz$ (Section~\ref{sec:bridge}).
 The latter conditioning step reduces the composite null to a point null.
 This reduction allows us to invoke the Neyman Pearson lemma to find the most powerful test (Section~\ref{sec:NP}).
-Proofs are deferred to Appendix~\ref{sec:proofs-sec2}.
+Proofs are deferred to the appendix.